 One of the best ways to experience the stunning panoramas, rich history and Buddhist culture of the Indian Himalaya is by travelling overland.
-With roads allowing access to some of the remotest parts of Ladakh for only four months of each year, we cross high mountain passes and traverse rugged landscapes to explore a stunning wilderness punctuated by ancient monasteries, turquoise lakes and rustic villages.
-Travelling along the Manali – Leh highway we explore the area around Tsomoriri Lake on our way to Leh, where we take in the splendours of Shey Monastery, Thikshey, and Hemis before journeying across the world’s highest motorable pass, the Kardung La (5359m), to the remote Nubra Valley.
-From here we continue our journey by road to Kashmir, one of the most beautiful regions of the Himalaya, where we spend two nights aboard houseboats on Dal Lake, an unforgettable vista set beneath the snow capped ridges of the Pir Panjal range to the west and south, and the Himalaya range to the east.
+With roads allowing access to some of the remotest parts of Ladakh for only four months of each year, we cross high mountain passes and traverse rugged landscapes to explore a stunning wilderness punctuated by ancient monasteries, prayer flags and rustic villages.
+From Leh, we take in the splendours of Shey Monastery, Thiksey, and Hemis before journeying across the world’s highest motorable pass, the Kardung La (5359m), to the remote Nubra Valley.
+From here we backtrack to Leh and then continue our journey by road to Kashmir, one of the most beautiful regions of the Himalaya, where we spend two nights aboard luxurious houseboats on Dal Lake, where we experience the uniqueness of life on the lake underneath an unforgettable vista of the Pir Panjal range.

 - Explore the Kashmir Valley, Nubra Valley & Ladakh from Manali to Leh